perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 This file (in *coord_detections_center folder*) can be loaded for instance in GLOBE using data > Import > Load data file.
-Then select “point cloud” to describe this data and choose ASCII parameters.
+Then select “point cloud” to describe this data and select ASCII parameters.
 <div align="center">
   <table>
     <tr>